alexankitty/gpu-passthrough-scripts/README.md

 ```

 # GPU Swapping from vfio to nvidia
+Recommend using [supergfxctl](https://gitlab.com/asus-linux/supergfxctl) as it's just a much better implementation and has guis for kde and gnome.
-Run this from TTY for best results!
+Run swapgpu from TTY for best results!
 ## Install
 ```shell
 sudo cp swapgpu /usr/bin